 Erasmus+ traineeship students who are not nominated online must send the signed Learning Agreeement and the transcript of records to their host department, preferably before the deadline for applications: 1 May/1 November.

-As a traineeship student you will have access to student housing for international students, but please note that the rent must be paid from the start of the semester even if you plan to arrive at a later date.
+As a traineeship student you will have access to student housing for international students if you apply within the deadlines, but please note that the rent must be paid from the start of the semester even if you plan to arrive at a later date.

 Students who contact professors or academic staff directly about placements without involving administrative staff risk having their applications rejected.